Children with a haematological illness or cancer

 The treatment of paediatric cancers and haematological illnesses takes several years and follow-up continues until adulthood.
 The amount of information and knowledge on these diseases is massive and the theories on the mechanisms causing the cell to become cancerous are abundant.
 Still, the primary reason for cancer in childhood is not known.

-Our treatment results are of the same level as the international results, and the new leukemia treatment programs have put us in the international lead.
+Our treatment results are of the same level as the international results, and the new leukaemia treatment programs have put us in the international lead.

 Benign haematological illnesses

 In addition to treating malignant illnesses we, especially at the haematological outpatient clinic at Tyks, also treat patients with non-malignant (benign) haematological conditions.
-Among these conditions are defects of blood coagulation, especially hemophilia, and various forms of anemia and conditions associated with illnesses of white blood cells and platelet production.
+Among these conditions are defects of blood coagulation, especially haemophilia, and various forms of anaemia and conditions associated with illnesses of white blood cells and platelet production.

-Children and young people may also have benign tumors.
-One of the biggest groups among the various benign tumors are the haemangiomas, vascular tumors appearing like rubbery, red nodules ("birthmarks").
-Tyks harbors a treatment team that manages patients with this type of tumors.
+Children and young people may also have benign tumours.
+One of the biggest groups among the various benign tumours are the haemangiomas, vascular tumours appearing like rubbery, red nodules ("birthmarks").
+Tyks harbours a treatment team that manages patients with this type of tumours.

 Follow-up is an important part of treatment

 An important function of the paediatric haematology outpatient clinic is to screen for, follow up on and treat the adverse physical and psychosocial effects that may emerge from having and treating a serious haematological illness or cancer in childhood.

 Cancer treatments given to a child who is still growing may cause problems in many organ systems, and these problems may not surface until years after the cancer treatment has been concluded.